There is a need to massively upscale production of flex-fuel engine vehicles in country: Hardeep S. Puri

-New Delhi : “India is ready from the supply side to launch E20; this target was advanced by 5 years from 2030 under the ethanol production goal of 1000 crore litres to April 2023”, underlined Shri Hardeep S. Puri, Union Minister of Petroleum & Natural Gas and Housing & Urban Affairs to the auto industry.
+New Delhi : “India is ready from the supply side to launch E20 and the E20 fuel will be available from April 2023.
+Target for 20 percent blending has been advanced by 5 years from 2030 to 2025.” said Shri Hardeep S. Puri, Union Minister of Petroleum & Natural Gas and Housing & Urban Affairs today.
 However, he said that there is a need to massively upscale the production of flex-fuel engine vehicles in the country.

 The Minister was addressing the gathering at the Plenary Session on “A giant leap for biofuels – Ethanol blending & SATAT Scheme” at SIAM’s International Conference on Biofuels – A Pathway Towards Sustainable Future.
 Several dignitaries including Mr Andre Aranha Correa Do Lago, Ambassador of Brazil to India and representatives from energy and auto industry were present at the event.